jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 	- Next iteration, it will now look for new trips and will look 100ms past the new trips (so it will now account for breaker failure trips which happen at 150ms)

-- TEST BATTERIES
 -  FIX LABELS FOR BATTERY TEST
-- FIX BATTERY TEST DROPOUT
-- FIX REVERSE TIME OVERCURRENT
-- FIX REMOVING BATT TEST PB FROM NON-WAY 1 RELAYS

 - ATN WAY 3 - WHERE DO WE WANT LBS INDICATION? - IT'S CURRENTLY STILL ON LED, BUT LABEL IS BLANK
 	- ADD INDICATION TO DISPLAY POINT?